 For an individual without health insurance, the penalty starts at $695 and climbs to a maximum of $3,492, depending on your annual income.
 Penalties for families depend on both family size and income.
 For a family with two adults and three dependents, the penalty starts at $2,351 and could climb as high as $4,500, depending on household income.
 The maximum penalty is the equivalent of the average yearly premium of a bronze plan sold in New Jersey.

 These calculations are complicated, so New Jersey offers a Shared Responsibility Payment Calculator that you can use to figure out what you would owe.

 You must pay for any months in which you and your family members don't have qualifying health insurance and don't meet the requirements for an exemption.

 Do I Qualify for an Exemption from the New Jersey Health Insurance Penalty?

-Exemptions to New Jersey's health insurance requirement include having a very low income, not being required to file a New Jersey tax return, having no affordable options for coverage, having a lapse in coverage of less than three months, or experiencing a hardship.
+Exemptions to New Jersey's health insurance requirement include having a very low income, not being required to file a New Jersey tax return, having no affordable options for coverage, having a lapse in coverage of fewer than three months, or experiencing hardship.
 To see the full list of available exemptions, see the Claim Exemptions page on the New Jersey Treasury Department website.

 To learn about what qualifies as health coverage under Obamacare and whether you are exempt, see Do I Have to Get Obamacare in New Jersey?